 Introduction to Sarasota

 Sarasota, Florida is known as one of the best places in the country to live, work, and raise a family.
 This is due in large part to the city’s thriving recreational and cultural opportunities that offer something for everyone.
 The business scene is healthy and growing, and the city has top-quality schools and an affordable cost of living.
 Its rolling white-sand beaches on Florida’s Gulf Coast create an atmosphere of luxury in a friendly community.
-The city’s population is around 54,000, and there are a number of colleges in the area, including New College of Florida, Ringling School of Art and Design, the University of South Florida, Sarasota County Technical Institute, and Keiser College.
+There are a number of colleges in the area, including New College of Florida, Ringling School of Art and Design, the University of South Florida, Sarasota County Technical Institute and Keiser College.

 Sarasota Sports and Leisure